Andy Howells reviews the music spectacular, Back To Bacharach at Cardiff’s St David’s Hall.

 In our lifetimes, we all form a special bond with music.
 Certain songs or tunes connect with us and ultimately begin to form a personal soundtrack to our lives.

-For me, I’d certainly say one of the major contributors to my life’s personal soundtrack (as well as hundreds of thousands of other people) is Burt Bacharach.
+For me, I’d certainly say one of the major contributors to my life’s personal soundtrack is Burt Bacharach.
 My life began in the last 18 months of the 1960s and I certainly associate the soundtrack of my early years with songs such a Bobbie Gentry’s recording of I’ll Never Fall In Love Again and Tom Jones’ What’s New Pussycat? a song which my Dad would try and sing to me but would ultimately make me giggle.
 I didn’t know it at the time, but this along with many others were all from the Burt Bacharach and Hal David songbook.

 A touring show entitled Back to Bacharach, celebrating Bacharach’s 6-decade song writing career including his collaborations with Hal David and Carole Beyer Sagar reached its Welsh destination of Cardiff’s St David Hall on Saturday evening.